Final Cut of Director

-Final Cut of Director is a 2016 Indian Hindi-language action thriller film that was written and directed by Bharathiraja.
-The film stars Nana Patekar and Arjun Sarja, with Rukmini Vijayakumar, Kajal Aggarwal, Niyamat Khan, Vatsal Sheth, and Mushtaq Khan in supporting roles.
+Final Cut of Director is a 2008 Indian Hindi-language thriller film written and directed by Bharathiraja.
+The film stars Nana Patekar and Arjun Sarja, with Rukmini Vijayakumar, Kajal Aggarwal, Niyamat Khan, Vatsal Sheth, Ranjitha and Mushtaq Khan in supporting roles.
 Himesh Reshammiya composed the music and cinematography was done by B. Kannan.
 The film was released on 21 October 2016.

 The film, which was originally titled Cinema, was retitled Final Cut of Director and had a limited release in 2016.
 Final Cut of Director marks Tamil director Bharathiraja's return to Hindi cinema after a gap.
-The film was intended to be the Hindi debut of Arjun Sarja but its release was delayed.